Nice to Meet You!

-Hi, my name is Monica Flores, Integrative Health Practitioner, aspiring Registered Dietitian, and Professional Footballer.
+Hi, my name is Monica Flores, Integrative Health Practitioner, aspiring Registered Dietitian, and recently retired Professional Footballer.

 I grew up in Livingston, NJ.
 I am a 2017 fall-semester Science Pre-Medical graduate from the University of Notre Dame.
 At the University of Notre Dame, I also played collegiate Division I soccer for the Fighting Irish.
 Currently, I am working towards my Masters in Human Nutrition through the University of Alabama By Distance program.

 I have just finished a 5-year span of playing with Valencia FC in Spain and Rayadas de Monterrey, in Mexico, as a professional soccer player.

 I have also been a member of the Mexican National Women Soccer Team.
 I am a certified Integrative Health Practitioner.

 As a young, athletically-driven, wide-eyed, energy-filled girl, moving through her teen and high school years, I was certain of three things.
 First, I loved to learn and was intrigued by how the human body functioned and responded to the various inputs from the environment.
 Second, as a soccer-junkie, looking to challenge myself to get to the highest level, I aimed to optimize my performance in all ways possible.
 Lastly, I was enchanted by how my parents, both physicians, gave so much to the world.